-Well done to everyone who received AS and A2 module marks last week – we hope you received the results you wanted!
-For those of you doing four, five or (dare we say it) six A levels, now might be the time when you start thinking about which AS you can drop in the summer.
-With the weather getting nicer and summer (hopefully) on its way, this is also prime slacking-off-in-subjects-you-think-you’re-going-to-drop time.
-But be warned: you may be endangering your eligibility for certain Oxbridge courses….
-So before you do anything, read our blog!
 The first thing that you need to do is look at the course requirements for the subject you are interested in.
-This may sound pretty silly, but there can be quite substantial differences between the courses at the different universities as to which subjects they require.
+This may sound silly but there can be quite substantial differences between A-level preferences for similar courses at different universities.
 Did you know, for example, that to apply for Medicine at Cambridge you need to do Chemistry, Biology and either Maths or Physics, whereas at Oxford, you only need Chemistry and Biology?
-Or that Maths A level is not essential to read Economics at Oxford, but it is at Cambridge?
-If you do have any doubt at all, please call the University Admissions offices and ask them.
+Or that Maths A-Level is not essential to study Economics at Oxford, but it is at Cambridge?
+If you do have any doubts at all, please call the University Admissions offices and ask them.
 It’s much better to leave your options open at this stage in the game.